 - Lonsdale Quay – a world-famous indoor public market that’s open year-round.

-- North Vancouver Museum – a museum about the history of the North Shore (and scheduled to open in the fall of 2020).
+- North Vancouver Museum (MONOVA) – a museum about the history of the North Shore (and scheduled to open in the fall of 2020).

 - Polygon Gallery – an art gallery specializing in photographic art.